Isomorphism of categories

-In category theory, two categories C and D are isomorphic if there exist functors F : C → D and G : D → C which are mutually inverse to each other, i.e. FG = 1D (the identity functor on D) and GF = 1C.
-This means that both the objects and the morphisms of C and D stand in a one-to-one correspondence to each other.
-Two isomorphic categories share all properties that are defined solely in terms of category theory; for all practical purposes, they are identical and differ only in the notation of their objects and morphisms.
+In category theory, two categories C and D are isomorphic if there exist functors F : C → D and G : D → C that are mutually inverse to each other, i.e. FG = 1D (the identity functor on D) and GF = 1C.
+This means that both the objects and the morphisms of C and D stand in a one-to-one correspondence with each other.
+Two isomorphic categories share all properties defined solely in category theory; for all practical purposes, they are identical and differ only in the notation of their objects and morphisms.

-Isomorphism of categories is a very strong condition and rarely satisfied in practice.
-Much more important is the notion of equivalence of categories; roughly speaking, for an equivalence of categories we don't require that $FG$ be equal to $1_D$, but only naturally isomorphic to $1_D$, and likewise that $GF$ be naturally isomorphic to $1_C$.
+Isomorphism of categories is a strong condition and is rarely satisfied in practice.
+Much more important is the notion of equivalence of categories; roughly speaking, for an equivalence of categories, we don't require that $FG$ be equal to $1_D$, but only naturally isomorphic to $1_D$, and likewise that $GF$ be naturally isomorphic to $1_C$.

 Properties

 As is true for any notion of isomorphism, we have the following general properties formally similar to an equivalence relation: